luau-lang/luau/rfcs/syntax-singleton-types.md

 ## Summary

 Introduce a new kind of type variable, called singleton types.
-They are just like normal types but has the capability to represent a constant value at runtime.
+They are just like normal types but has the capability to represent a constant runtime value as a type.

 ## Motivation